Ensembles of Localised Models for Time Series Forecasting: Introduction

 The first main contribution of our study is to systematically compare the different generic approaches of localising GFMs proposed in the literature, namely clustering, ensemble of specialists, and forecast combination of local and global models.
 Therefore, we generalise the ensemble of specialists and clustering approaches from the literature, using them with different baseline GFM architectures.
 Also, the current work in the literature only uses random and feature-based clustering approaches for subgrouping the time series.
 We fill this gap by additionally using distance-based clustering.

-In machine learning, ensembling techniques are used very successfully to reduce model variance and model bias by aggregating predictions over multiple models~\citep[see, e.g., ][]{schapire_1999_adaboost,breiman_2001_random}.
+In machine learning, ensembling techniques are used very successfully to reduce model variance and model bias, and to quantify the uncertainty by aggregating predictions over multiple models~\citep[see, e.g., ][]{schapire_1999_adaboost,breiman_2001_random}.
 But also in the field of forecasting, it is well established for decades that forecast combinations lead to improved accuracy~\citep{granger_1969_combination,ref_58}.
+Forecast combinations address the limitations following from the \textit{No Free Lunch Theorem} by \citet{wolpert2002lunch} which states that there is no single best prediction algorithm that is suitable for any application.
+Forecast combinations containing diverse models \citep{brown2005managing} incorporate the strengths of different models and hence, they are capable of providing accurate forecasts for many applications compared with single forecasting models.

-This motivates us to propose an ensembling approach to localise GFMs.
+This motivates us to propose an ensembling approach to localise GFMs which is the second main contribution of this study.
 Our proposed ensemble models contain localised GFMs trained over subsets of collections of time series with different model complexities.
 In particular, we first subgroup the time series using two feature-based clustering approaches: K-means \citep{ref_90} and K-means++ \citep{ref_91}, and a distance-based clustering approach, K-medoids \citep{ref_95} with Dynamic Time Warping (DTW) distance in multiple iterations by either varying the number of clusters or the cluster seed.
 Then, multiple GFMs are trained per each identified subgroup, for multiple iterations, generating multiple forecasts for each time series.
 These forecasts are then averaged to obtain the final predictions.
 Here, the issue of information loss in traditional clustering-based GFM approaches, as series are assigned to either one cluster or another and only one model is built per cluster, is addressed by building multiple GFMs over different clusters.
 We also show that more sophisticated clustering is a good way to add model complexity in a directed and focused way, especially if the amount of data is limited.
 Furthermore, we quantify in our extensive experimental study how localisation and increasing model complexity affect the performance of GFMs.
 As the primary forecasting modules of our framework, we use linear and non-linear GFM models, namely: PR models, Feed-Forward Neural Networks (FFNN), and Recurrent Neural Networks (RNN).
+All implementations of this study are publicly available at: \url{https://github.com/rakshitha123/Localised_Ensembles}.

 The remainder of this paper is organized as follows: Section \ref{sec:related_work} reviews the related work.
 Section \ref{sec:methods} introduces the problem statement and the methods used for the experiments such as FFNNs, RNNs with Long Short-Term Memory (LSTM) cells, PR models, and ensemble and non-ensemble models.
 Section \ref{sec:framework} explains the experimental framework, including the datasets, hyperparameter tuning, error metrics and benchmarks.
 We present an analysis of the results in Section \ref{sec:results}.
 Section \ref{sec:conclusion} concludes the paper and discusses possible future research.